grantwinney/blog/content/posts/creating-music-with-sonic-pi-on-raspberry-pi/index.md

 summary: After watching Scott Fradkin live-code Sonic Pi for an hour at a conference, it inspired me to make a little music of my own.
 tags:
-- Raspberry PI
+- raspberry-pi
-- Sonic Pi
+- sonic-pi
-- Coding
+- coding
 title: Creating Music with Sonic Pi on a Raspberry Pi
 aliases:
 - /creating-music-with-sonic-pi-on-the-raspberry-pi